In late April our family lost a great leader. The world lost one if you ask me.

 THE SMALLEST THINGS MATTER MOST

 There are so many “big” things that happen in life that we end up forgetting.
-Yet it is the “little” things that actually matter most.
+Yet it is the “little” things that matter most.

 A smile.
 A hug.
 A conversation.
 A visit.
 A photo.
 Just being together.